How-to

 UA Rotation Detector

-Detect bots cycling through many fake user-agent strings to evade detection.
+Detect bots cycling through many browser versions to evade detection.

 Jump to section